ubleipzig/autoconfig/Readme.md

     autoconfig help

-## autoconfig vufind2
+## autoconfig vufind

-to set up a vufind2 instance it has to follow some rules (although i tried to make it as flexible as possible)
+to set up a vufind instance it has to follow some rules (although i tried to make it as flexible as possible)

-    autoconfig help vufind2
+    autoconfig help vufind

 will give an overview of all possible config params

 ### `--basedir`

-will set the folder where the vufind2-folder is located.
+will set the folder where the vufind-app is located.

-by default the folder `/usr/local/vufind2/` is used
+by default the folder `/usr/local/vufind/` is used

 ### `--instance`

-will set which instance is deployed. this is really just the name of the folder, where autoconfig saves all new config files in and which you have to set as VUFIND_LOCAL_DIR environment variable in apache2 so vufind2 will use it as config folder
+will set which instance is deployed. this is really just the name of the folder, where autoconfig saves all new config files in and which you have to set as VUFIND_LOCAL_DIR environment variable in apache2 so vufind will use it as config folder

 ### `--configs`